New Big Money Means Yandex N.V. (YNDX) Investors Could Reap Benefit

 Yandex N.V.
 (YNDX): Who are the competitors?

-The company’s main competitors (and peers) include Blucora Inc. (BCOR) that is trading -1.08% down over the past 12 months.
-Facebook Inc. (FB) is 42.72% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -13.79% from the last report on Jan 14, 2021 to stand at a total of 9.57 million short shares sold with a short interest ratio of 4.89.
+The company’s main competitors (and peers) include Blucora Inc. (BCOR) that is trading 17.72% up over the past 12 months.
+Facebook Inc. (FB) is 48.66% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 2.62% from the last report on Jan 28, 2021 to stand at a total of 8.17 million short shares sold with a short interest ratio of 4.68.